Alex Call Player Props: Nationals vs. Reds

 Alex Call At The Plate

-- In 25.6% of his games this year, Call has had at least one RBI.
-He's picked up more than one in 10.5% and driven in three or more of his team's runs in one contest.
+- Call has driven in a run in 22 games this season (25.3%), including nine games with more than one RBI (10.3%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.